MicrosoftDocs/playfab-docs/playfab-docs/features/data/entities/index.md

 > [!NOTE]
 > These are *case sensitive*.
 Other/custom values *will not* currently work.

-#### Namespace
+#### namespace

-Namespace is the singular Entity that refers to *all* global information for every Title within a Studio.
+The `namespace` is the singular Entity that refers to *all* global information for every Title within a Studio.
 This information should be static.
 Changes to this Entity are *not* reflected in real time.

 Set the `ID` field to your `GamePublisherId`.
 To retrieve your `GamePublisherId`: